Agri-Business: Navigating Agricultural Relief Rules

 Asset Test

-Under the Agricultural Relief asset test rules, all the property owned by the beneficiary is taken into account.
+Under Agricultural Relief asset test rules, all the property owned by the beneficiary is taken into account, including their share of jointly owned property.
 This includes the farm being gifted or inherited, as well as property owned prior to the gift or inheritance.
 For example, this can include:

 - Property owned prior to the farm gift or inheritance – residential property, car, and bank savings.